-Sligo is celebrating being honoured with a Purple Flag, the internationally accredited award for excellence in the night-life of a city.
+In 2015, Sligo was the 10th destination in Ireland to be awarded the Purple Flag - the internationally accredited award for excellence in the night-life of a city.

 The town was particularly commended for its diversity of venues that could compete with larger urban areas, the strength of the partnership that worked on the project and support given from Sligo County Council.